jam01/SRS-Template/srs-template.md

 ➥ Define requirements for logs, metrics, traces, and profiling: events/fields, cardinality limits, sampling, retention, and privacy/PII handling in telemetry.
 Specify standard labels (e.g., service, version, tenant), correlation/trace IDs propagation, and redaction policies.
 State SLO-aligned alert rules, dashboards, and ownership.

+💡 Tips:
+- Avoid maintenance-process details (keep runbooks and on-call policies in 3.5.4 Maintainability).

 ### 3.4 Compliance
-💬 _Requirements to derived to satisfy external standards, regulations, or contracts._
+💬 _Requirements derived to satisfy external standards, regulations, or contracts._

-➥ Specify mandated formats, naming conventions, accounting procedures, provider/user rights and agreements, audit tracing, records retention, and reporting.
-For each compliance item, reference the source constraint from section 2.3 if applicable, or cite the authoritative source directly.
+➥ Specify mandated formats, naming conventions, accounting procedures, provider/user rights and agreements, licensing agreements, audit tracing, records retention, and reporting.
+For each compliance item, reference 2.3 Product Constraints if applicable, or cite the authoritative source directly.

 ### 3.5 Design and Implementation
 💬 _Constraints or mandates affecting how the solution is designed, deployed, and maintained._